SebastianArcq/bigquery-toolbox/README.md

 ## How to use
 ### Basics
-While in BigQuery, simply click the BigQuery Toolbox button to toggle the Explorer column.
+While in BigQuery, simply click the BigQuery Toolbox button to toggle the Navigation menu.

 ## Advanced Options